snabbco/snabb/src/program/l2vpn/README.md

 It must be unique among the sub-interfaces of the same physical interface and must be in the range 0-4094, where the ID 0 plays a special role as explained below.
-A sub-interface does not have a `name` item.
+A sub-interface does not have a `name` node.
 Instead, its name is automatically constructed by appending the `<vid>` to the name of the physical interface, separated by a dot.
 For example,

 ```
-{
+interface {
-  name = "TenGigE0/0",
+  name "TenGigE0/0";
-  driver = {
+  driver {
-     path = "apps.intel_mp.intel_mp",
+    path "apps.intel_mp.intel_mp";
-     name = "Intel",
+    name "Intel";
-     config = { pciaddr = "0000:03:00.0", rxq = 0, txq = 0 },
+    config "{ pciaddr = '0000:03:00.0', rxq = 0, txq = 0 }";
-  },
+  }
-  mtu = 1518,
+  mtu 1518;
-  trunk = {
+  trunk {
-    enable = true,
+    enable true;
-    encapsulation = "dot1q",
+    encapsulation dot1q;
-    vlans = {
+    vlan {
-      { vid = 1 }
+      vid 1;
     }
   }
-},
+}
 ```

 will create the sub-interface named `TenGigE0/0.1` as a L2-port.
-This convention is chosen because it is the de-facto standard on traditional devices and it is one of the reasons why using the PCI address as an interface's name is not practical (because the PCI address uses a dot to separate the "function" element in the standard syntax).
+This convention is chosen because it is the de-facto standard on traditional devices and it is one of the reasons why using the PCI address as an interface's name is not practical (due to the PCI address containing a dot to separate the "function" element in the standard syntax).
 A sub-interface is configured as a L3-port exactly like a physical port as explained in the previous section.

 The optional `mtu` parameter can be used to assign an MTU to the sub-interface which is smaller than the MTU of the physical interface.